Friday, February 1, 2013

 "Dragon's Lair features the hero, "Dirk the Daring", attempting to rescue

-"Princess Daphne" from the evildragon Singe holed up in a
+"Princess Daphne" from the evildragon Singe holed up in a wizard's castle.

-The screen shows animated scenes, and the player
+The screen shows animated scenes, and the player executes an action by selecting

-a direction or pressing the sword button with
+a direction or pressing the sword button with correct timing.
+The comedy of the

-bizarre looking creatures and death scenes, but
+game stemmed from not only the bizarre looking creatures and death scenes, but

-was skilled knight, he was somewhat clumsy in his efforts
+the fact that while Dirk was skilled knight, he was somewhat clumsy in his efforts

 and was a reluctant hero, prone to shrieking and reacting in horror